razisyed97/mettleAI-Front-end-Interview/README.md

 ## How to run

-1. Make sure to have node properly installed with node package manager as this is needed to install dev dependencies
+1. Make sure to have node runtime environment configured properly with node package manager as this is needed to install dev dependencies

 2. Clone repo